PierreGode/MMM-Chores/README.md

 ### 🤖 AI Chatbot
 - **Smart Assistant**: Integrated OpenAI-powered chatbot in the admin dashboard.
 - **Voice Interaction**: Speak to your chores list!
 (Requires SSL/HTTPS).
-- **Text-to-Speech**: Hear responses with natural-sounding AI voices.  ( ssl cert is needed "https" for microphone to work)
+- **Text-to-Speech**: Hear responses with six natural-sounding AI voices.  ( ssl cert is needed "https" for microphone to work)
 - **Context Aware**: Ask about upcoming tasks, people's points, or available rewards.

+### Users
+- **New role: regular**
+- **Regular access**: Regular users only see their assigned tasks and can personalize user-specific settings such as their own background.

 ## ✨ New Features (October 2025)